We have all heard about the dangers of too much sugar in our diet. “Sugar will rot your teeth and give you diabetes.”

 You may be more familiar with sucralose by its brand name, Splenda.
 If this helps, it’s the yellow packet you see on the table at some restaurants and diners.

 Sucralose is derived from the sugar sucrose, which is table sugar you can buy at the store.
-This sugar is then modified to prevent our digestive enzymes from breaking it down.
+It’s created in a lab by modifying the sugar molecule so that our bodies don’t recognize or digest it for energy.

 That’s why it’s considered a zero-calorie sweetener.
 We don’t end up breaking it down, so we don’t absorb the calories from it.